sethfowler/git-remote-subtree/README.md

 # git-remote-subtree

-A git remote helper that allows you to treat a remote branch as if it were a copy of a local branch that differed only in the contents of one subtree.
+An alternative to git submodules and subtrees.
+Subrepos appear as normal remotes which differ from your main repository only in the contents of one subdirectory.

 The idea is that hide the functionality of `git-subtree` behind a protocol which works transparently, doesn't pollute the commit history of the repo, and doesn't